Opera (web browser): Opera GX

-Opera GX is a gaming-oriented counterpart of Opera.
-The browser was announced and released in early access for Windows on 11 June 2019, during E3 2019.
+Opera GX is a gaming-oriented alternative to Opera.
+The browser was announced on 21 May 2019 and released in early access for Windows on 11 June 2019, during E3 2019.
 The macOS version was released in December of the same year.

-Opera GX adds features geared toward gamers on top of the regular Opera browser.
-The browser allows users to limit network, CPU, and memory usage to preserve system resources, with GX Cleaner, a tool that allows users to clear cache, cookies, and other junk.
-It also adds integrations with other apps such as Twitch, Discord, Twitter, and Instagram.
-The browser also has a built-in page called the GX Corner, which collates gaming-related releases, deals, and news articles.
+Opera GX adds features geared toward gamers and other audiences, with the regular Opera browser features included.
+The limiter allows users to limit network, CPU, and memory usage to preserve system resources.
+GX Cleaner is a tool that is said to allow users to clear cache, cookies, and other unwanted files etc. The browser also adds integrations with other websites such as Twitch, Discord, Twitter, and Instagram.
+The browser also has a built-in page called the GX Corner, which combines gaming-related releases, deals, and news articles.

+On 5 September 2019, Opera won a Red Dot award in the Interface and User Experience Design category for Opera GX.
+Around the same time, Opera GX also marked its first one million downloads.

-On 20 May 2021, Opera released a mobile version of Opera GX on iOS and Android.
+On 20 May 2021, a mobile version of Opera GX was released on iOS and Android.

+On 12 November of the same year, Opera GX Mobile was awarded another Red Dot award in both the Apps category and the Interface and User Experience Design: Mobile UIs category.

+On 19 August 2023, Opera GX introduced a VTuber named GX Aura for their social media accounts; she later became the mascot for the browser.

+On 28 November of the same year, Opera GX launched a new advertising campaign titled "Bury Boring", featuring actor and comedian Eric André smashing and burying computers not using Opera GX.
+The advertising campaign also included a splash screen whenever the browser is launched during the campaign with slashing sounds and André yelling out the browser's name.
+While well received by many of its user base, many criticized Opera GX's actions.

+Opera Air

+Opera Air is a web browser released by Opera in February 2025.
+It has features that focus on mindfulness and relaxation to combat doomscrolling.
+The browser incorporates tools for relaxation and focus, such as Take-a-break reminders, customizable meditation and stretching exercises, and a Boosts feature that plays ambient sounds, music, and binaural beats.
+These tools and exercises are in the browser’s sidebar.